The Economy’s Impact on HR in 2026 (And How to Respond)

 5. National Income and Per Capita Earnings: Setting Competitive Compensation

-National income determines the baseline for what employees expect to earn.
+National income sets the baseline for what employees expect to earn.
 Per capita income varies dramatically between countries, between regions, and even between cities.

 This creates complexity when setting compensation.
 What’s competitive in one market may be inadequate in another.